 MASKS

-I’m using a metal punch to cut or stamp a design into a piece of aluminum tape.
-Aluminum tape is used for seal heating and cooling ducts in homes and businesses.
-It is super sticky, but it works great with punches.
+I used a metal punch to cut or stamp a design into a piece of aluminum tape.
+Aluminum tape is used to seal heating and cooling ducts in homes and businesses.
+It is super sticky, but as long as the backer is in place it works great with punches.

-Then I apply the tape to the board, and burnished it to make sure there was a good seal.
+Afterwards, I applied the tape to the board, and burnished it to make sure there was a good seal.
 I’m using a plastic card folder for this.

-Then I applied ink using the bullet tip of the marker.
+Then I applied ink to the cutouts using the bullet tip of the marker.

-Because the tape is so sticky, removing it isn’t always the easiest of things to do.
-Especially if it has been burnished.
+Because the tape is so sticky, removing it isn’t always the easiest of things to do; especially if it has been burnished.
+I wouldn’t recommend using this on plywood.
+I had little pieces of wood pull up when I removed the tape.

 I’m repeating the test on a piece of solid basswood.
 The reason is that I kept wondering if the plywood was part of the reason the ink seeps.
 Plywood’s surface is not as smooth as a solid wood board.

-I used the foam brush to apply a lot of ink along the upper edge of the tape.
-I figured this would be an excellent test of the tapes ability to block seepage.
+I only used the foam brush to apply a lot of ink along the upper edge of the tape.
+I figured this would be an excellent test on whether or not the tape can seal tight enough to the wood to block seepage.
+On the heart and maple leaves, I used the bullet end of the marker.

 I couldn’t punch a design into the tape since it doesn’t have a protective backer covering the adhesive.